 6.22 At our schools in the Nebula Federation we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
 Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
 We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature.

-Safeguarding responses to children who go missing

-6.23 At our schools in the Nebula Federation all staff should be aware of the safeguarding responsibilities for children who are missing education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future.
+Safeguarding responses to children who are absent from education prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.